JMParise/job-application-tool/README.md

 A Python-based job search assistant that aggregates jobs from multiple sources, scores them based on relevance, and matches them against your resume.

+## Why I Built This

+Applying to jobs is time-consuming and repetitive.
+I built this tool to automate job discovery, rank opportunities based on relevance, and identify gaps between job requirements and my resume.

+The goal is to focus on the highest-impact applications instead of manually searching through hundreds of listings.

 ## Features

 - Multi-source job aggregation (Remotive + Adzuna)